Travel Tips & Advice

 Travelling In Kosovo**

-My best advice for the casual international traveler moving throughout this region with a non-EU passport is to stick to entering Kosovo from non-Serbian entry points and exiting Kosovo through those same non-Serbian entry points.
-I feel this is the best way to keep travel to this region simple and hassle free.
-Also, keep in mind if you fly directly into Kosovo via the airport in Prishtinë/Priština and plan to leave Kosovo afterwards, it is best to do this via a non-Serbian border and avoid the Kosovo-Serbia border crossing all together.
-If you goal is to head towards Serbia after flying into Kosovo, the best way to do this is enter Serbia through N. Macedonia.
+My best advice for the casual international traveler moving throughout this region with a non-EU passport is to stick to entering Kosovo* from non-Serbian entry points and exiting Kosovo* through those same non-Serbian entry points.
+I feel this is the best way to keep travel to this region simple and hassle-free.
+Also, keep in mind if you fly directly into Kosovo via the airport in Prishtinë/Priština and plan to leave Kosovo* afterward, it is best to do this via a non-Serbian border and avoid the Kosovo*-Serbia crossing altogether.
+If your goal is to head towards Serbia after flying into Kosovo*, the best way to do this is to enter Serbia through N. Macedonia.

 Also, because of these and other issues, it is important to know that some embassies refuse to send personnel into certain areas in the northern Kosovo* region (such as the US Embassy); as such, if you run into trouble in these areas, some embassies may not be able to assist you effectively.
 This warning also extends to North Mitrovica, which is the location of the Mitrovica spomenik -- so, if you decide to travel to this site, it might be advisable to hire a guide if you feel any reservations whatsoever.
 For more information and alerts about travelling through Kosovo*, please use the following resources: